SylvCrane/azimaVR/README.md

 # Prerequisites

 Before beginning, the developer must have the following items installed on their machine:
-•	Unity Hub: This allows the developer to open Unity projects o	By extension, the developer requires a Unity account
+- Unity Hub: This allows the developer to open Unity projects
+  - By extension, the developer requires a Unity account
-•	Unity Version 2022.3.24f1.
+- Unity Version 2022.3.24f1.
-•	Git: Required for pulling the repository o	By extension, the developer requires a GitHub account
+- Git: Required for pulling the repository
+  - By extension, the developer requires a GitHub account
-•	GIT LFS (Large File System): Used to process files larger than 100MB for Git pushes.
+- GIT LFS (Large File System): Used to process files larger than 100MB for Git pushes.
-•	IDE: The recommended IDE is Visual Studio 2019.
+- IDE: The recommended IDE is Visual Studio 2019.
 This can be installed with Unity.
-•	Oculus Desktop App: Used for communicating with the Meta Headset for debugging purposes Furthermore, there are some Unity assets that the developer must download and install.
+- Oculus Desktop App: Used for communicating with the Meta Headset for debugging purposes

+Furthermore, there are some Unity assets that the developer must download and install.
 They are)
-•	Meta XR Core SDK https://assetstore.unity.com/packages/tools/integration/meta-xr-core-sdk-269169
+- Meta XR Core SDK https://assetstore.unity.com/packages/tools/integration/meta-xr-core-sdk-269169
-•	Meta XR Interaction SDK https://assetstore.unity.com/packages/tools/integration/meta-xr-interaction-sdk-ovr-samples-268521
+- Meta XR Interaction SDK https://assetstore.unity.com/packages/tools/integration/meta-xr-interaction-sdk-ovr-samples-268521
-•	GitHub Desktop: Allows for easy local and online Git manipulation, including cloning repositories and managing branches.
+- GitHub Desktop: Allows for easy local and online Git manipulation, including cloning repositories and managing branches.

 # Installation